 The Student Health Center provides first aid and basic out-patient care services.
 We have a full time staff Monday through Friday to care for your needs.
 First aid is always available during clinic hours to anyone on campus.
 Please dial 911 for emergencies from anywhere on campus for assistance.
-We are staffed with Doctors, Physician Assistants, Nurse Practitioners, Nurses, Medical Assistants, and a Pharmacy.
+We are staffed with Doctors, Psychiatrists, Physician Assistants, Nurse Practitioners, Nurses, Medical Assistants, Pharmacists, and Health Educators.
 Our center has contracted with local lab and X-ray services for our students.
 Our psychiatric services are limited to psychiatric medication evaluation and management.
 For counseling or therapy services please contact Counseling and Psychological Services.
 They also have a full time staff of Marriage and Family Therapists, licensed Psychologists and supervised interns.

 Health services are also offered at the CSUSB Palm Desert Campus in the R.D. and Joan Dale Hubbard Student Health and Psychological Counseling Center located in HS-119.